Mr0grog/js-ipfs/examples/circuit-relaying/README.md

                            +---------------------+
 ```

 `Node A` tries to connect to `Node B`, but UH-OH!
 There is a firewall in between that's preventing it from happening.
 If both `Node A` and `Node B` know about a circuit relay, they can use it to establish the connection.

-In somewhat simplified steps, this is how it looks like:
+This is how it looks like, in somewhat simplified steps:

 1. `Node A` tries to connect to `Node B` over one of its know addresses
 2. Connection fails because of firewall/nat/incompatible transports/etc...